-The International Covenant on Economic, Social, and Cultural Rights ("ICESCR") is the most comprehensive multilateral treaty guaranteeing a plethora of economic, social, and cultural rights.
-The treaty entered into force in 1976; Romania ratified it on January 3 of that year.
-It therefore represents a legal obligation that is binding upon the Romanian state.
+tural Rights ("ICESCR") is the most comprehensive multilateral treaty guaranteeing a plethora of economic, social, and cultural rights.
+The treaty entered into force in 1976; Romania ratified it on January 3 of that year.270 It therefore represents a legal obligation that is binding upon the Romanian state.